How to Install and Configure Samba Server in Linux

 The security parameter in the [global] section in the /etc/samba/smb.conf file manages how Samba authenticates users that are connecting to the service.
 Depending on the mode you install Samba in, the parameter must be set to different values:

-On an AD domain member, set security = ads
+- On an AD domain member, set security = ads

+- In this mode, Samba uses Kerberos to authenticate AD users.
 For details about setting up Samba as a domain member, see Section 3.5, "Setting up Samba as an AD domain member server".

-On a standalone server, set security = user
+- On a standalone server, set security = user

+- In this mode, Samba uses a local database to authenticate connecting users.
 For details about setting up Samba as a standalone server, see Section 3.3, "Setting up Samba as a standalone server".

-On an NT4 PDC or BDC, set security = user
+- On an NT4 PDC or BDC, set security = user

-In this mode, Samba authenticates users to a local or LDAP database.
+- In this mode, Samba authenticates users to a local or LDAP database.

-On an NT4 domain member, set security = domain
+- On an NT4 domain member, set security = domain

-In this mode, Samba authenticates connecting users to an NT4 PDC or BDC.
+- In this mode, Samba authenticates connecting users to an NT4 PDC or BDC.
 You cannot use this mode on AD domain members.
+For details about setting up Samba as a domain member, see Section 3.5, "Setting up Samba as an AD domain member server".

 Additional resources

-• See the description of the security parameter in the smb.conf(5) man page.
+- See the description of the securityparameter in thesmb.conf(5)man page.

 3.1.3.
 Scenarios when Samba services and Samba client utilities load and reload their configuration